SystangoTechnologies/rn-drag-n-drop/README.md

-### Drag and Drop animation on ListView items for react-native
+### rn-drag-n-drop

-#This animation is referencing from [Sortable list view for react-native](https://github.com/gitim/react-native-sortable-list)
+# This animation is referencing from [Sortable list view for react-native](https://github.com/gitim/react-native-sortable-list)

 Customized drag-n-drop component that allows users to replace the content of the drop location with the dragged one